BPI is registered as an Oregon Benefit Company as of March 29, 2018.

 - Free Geek

-- We held 8 free workshops at Hatch Labs on the topics of Six Sigma, Lean and Behavior Change, which equates to 16 hours of training.
+- We held 8 free workshops at Hatch Labs on the topics of Six Sigma, Lean, Behavior Change, and a “Movie Night”, which equated to 15.5 hours of training.

-- Released a free book to inspire others to volunteer with nonprofits, reaching 639 people
+- Released a new book to further inspire others to volunteer with nonprofits